bhargavvarmasagi/GDP-Team04/README.md

 Research :-(09/04/2024)
 Researched and reviewed academic papers on grocery delivery apps.
 Examined how they affected customer behavior and found key trends.

+Creation of About the developers page:- (9/6/24) Created a page "About the developers", added team members details and added the page link to main wiki page.Discussed about project charter with team members.